mapninja/Earthsys144/week00/09_TURN_IN_introduction_to_qgis.md

 # Lab 1: Introduction to QGIS — Being John Snow

+> **Turn-in for grading:** This lab includes material that must be turned in for grading.
+Complete the required deliverables and submit them as instructed by the course.

 ## The Broad Street Outbreak: A Story of Spatial Thinking

 In late August 1854, a devastating cholera outbreak erupted in the Soho neighborhood of London.
 Within three days, 127 people were dead.
 Within a week, three-quarters of the residents had fled the area, and the death toll would eventually climb to over 600.